Merci Boxcar Restoration Guide and

 The symbol of the Merci Train to the right, shown next to the French flag, is a frontal view of a steam engine with flowers on the pilot which are symbolic of Flanders Field, where many American "Doughboys" from WW1 are buried.
 The drawing was adopted as the official symbol of the French Merci Train Committee, and a plaque of the drawing was placed on each of the Merci box cars.
 The committee also had gift tags made bearing the symbol, and one accompanied each of the more than 52,000 gifts that came in the box cars.

-In early 1949 there were at least thousands of World War 1 veterans and millions of WW2 veterans still living who had memories of spending as much as a week being transported to, or from, the battlefronts of the wars in that exact same type of boxcar.
+In early 1949 there were thousands of World War 1 veterans and millions of WW2 veterans still living who had memories of spending as much as a week being transported to, or from, the battlefronts of the wars in that exact same type of boxcar.
 There were no seats, no windows, no toilets, and no sleeping or dining accommodations.
 Each man and his 39 traveling companions had barely enough space to sit down and they had to fit their bodies in rows to have enough room to lie down for sleep.
-Most of the veterans that survived the war had memories (and some still have) of those final rides and conversations with buddies, including some who were killed and never made it back to the U.S.A.
+Most of the veterans that survived the war had memories of those final rides and conversations with buddies, including some who were killed and never made it back to the U.S.A.
 Those surviving veterans decided to make the little gift boxcars memorials to the those lost buddies and the sacrifices that they made to save the world from the tyranny of Nazism.
-Thus it is that, for more than 60 years, they have volunteered to keep the little antique boxcars repaired and honorably displayed in an effort to memorialize all that those who had given their all for the freedom of people everywhere in the world.
-I think that all of those heroes should continue to be honored by the continued preservation of these humble symbols of their sacrifices.
+Thus it is that, for almost 75 years, they have volunteered to keep the little antique boxcars repaired and honorably displayed in an effort to memorialize all those who had given their all for the freedom of people everywhere in the world.
+We think that all of those heroes should continue to be honored by the continued preservation of these humble symbols of their sacrifices.

 The French, however, were not the only people of Europe to receive food from the 1947 Friendship Train, nor were the people of France the only ones to express their gratitude to the people of America in a meaningful way; soon after the first shipload of donated food arrived in Italy (on Christmas Day of 1947) an Italian film company made a documentary film showing the distribution of that food to their destitute citizens.
 The movie was sent to America with a request that copies be made and that it be shown in theaters across America, which request was complied with.
 A couple of years later, the Italian government sent a gift of four huge bronze sculptures in gratitude to America for help in ridding their country of their dictator, Benito Mussolini, and also for aid in recovering from the devastation the Nazis had visited on their nation.
 The statues were placed on the Washington, DC end of the Arlington Memorial and Theodore Roosevelt bridges (two on the abutments of each bridge).

 Also, sometime later, the people of The Netherlands expressed their gratitude to America by sending a gift of a large carillon, which is now located near the National U.S. Marine memorial in Arlington.
-As I recall from my visit there, the carillon is played every few minutes during visiting hours.
-I have read that the Netherlands, Belgium, and other countries also benefited from the Friendship Train.
+The carillon is played every few minutes during visiting hours.
+We believe that the Netherlands, Belgium, and other countries also benefited from the Friendship Train.

 Earl Bennett Sr.

-Mr. Bennett has written a ninety page manuscript about the history and his search for it over a period of 6 years
+Earl has written a ninety page manuscript about the first 6 years of his search for information about the Merci Train.

 Buy The Book